 The Connecticut Compromise.
-Roger Sherman of Connecticut was another delegate largely forgotten by history.
+Roger Sherman of Connecticut is another delegate largely forgotten by history.
 Born to a self-described ‘low condition’, he started off as a shoemaker, subsequently founded prosperous mercantile businesses, and became a judge and town mayor.
 At sixty-six, he was the second oldest delegate behind Benjamin Franklin.
 But unlike Franklin, Sherman’s grating personality often diminished the value of his ideas.
 Since June 6th, Sherman not only recognized the necessity of state participation in the new government, but consistently advocated an equality of state suffrage, of retaining the confederation’s congressional structure.1

 In something of a parliamentary game of chicken, the generally smaller/low population states dug in and did not budge from their demand of equal representation.
 James Madison, who likewise refused to budge from proportional representation in both legislative houses, was prepared to risk dissolution of the convention over this issue.
 History can thank Massachusetts, which heretofore voted with the large state bloc, for putting the small state coalition over the top.2